 In some cases, the only evidence available may be photographs.
 Even though the vehicles or tire marks may no longer be available, the photographs can be used to extract “lost” evidence.
 For example, a vehicle involved in a rollover may have been crushed or salvaged years before the engineer’s involvement, but the deformation to the vehicle is still crucial to the investigation.
 To evaluate the damage, photogrammetry can be used on the available photographs to quantify the extent of the damage.
 With sufficient photographs taken from several positions around the vehicle and knowing certain dimensions of the vehicle, such as the wheel base, a scaled three dimensional model of the crushed vehicle can be produced.

-Photographic rectification is another tool that forensic engineers have at their disposal to analyze physical evidence that may not have been measured by the investigating officer.
-Two dimensional (2D) rectification is the process of transforming a single photograph, which is oblique to a planar surface, into an orthographic image or a top-down view.
+Photographic rectification is another tool the forensic engineers have at their disposal to analyze physical evidence that may not have been measured by the investigating officer.
+Two dimensional (2D) rectification is the process of transforming a single photograph which is oblique to a planar surface into an orthographic image or a top-down view.
 This simplified form of photogrammetry is applicable only to photographs in which evidence is located on a relatively flat, planar surface such as a roadway (a typical occurrence in vehicle accident investigation).

 A computer program such as PC-Rect can be used to import and rectify a digital photograph or digital scan of a photograph.
 The process involves the forensic engineer defining and locating known roadway dimensions in the photograph, such as lane line spacing, lane widths, etc. The program uses these dimensions to calculate the position, orientation, and specifications of the camera.
 If some or all of the information about the position of the camera or specifications are known to the engineer, the data can be entered into the software for increased accuracy.

-Overlooked or undocumented evidence for accident reconstruction can be retrieved and quantified as long as photographs of such evidence are available.
+Overlooked or undocumented evidence can be retrieved and quantified as long as photographs of such evidence are available.
 Using photographs of the accident scene or of the vehicle, “lost” evidence can be accurately determined using several scientifically based methods, such as camera matching, photogrammetry, and rectification.

 The accuracy of the photogrammetry methods are a function of the quality of the photographs, the available dimensional data, and skills of the forensic engineer.
 The more information available, documented, and collected by the forensic engineer, the greater the potential accuracy of the analysis.